csquared/chriscontinanza.com/_posts/2010-09-19-Hello-strace.md

 specified with the -o option.
 </blockquote>

-So Let's start with the simplest of cases.
+So let's start with the simplest of cases.

-What we're going to do is run a Ruby Hello World and a C hello world under strace so we can compare the output and get a feel for whats going on under the hood.
+What we're going to do is run a Ruby hello world and a C hello world under strace so we can compare the output and get a feel for whats going on under the hood.

 ## Hello, strace.